 Satin polyurethane creates a mid to almost no sheen finish that conceals debris and flaws nicer than a high-gloss finish.

-Because satin finishes contain more flattening substance than a high- or semi-gloss finish, they have a more subtle luster making them easy to maintain and suitable for hardwood surfaces because it hides flaws perfectly.
+Satin finishes contain more flattening substance compared to high- or semi-gloss finishes, resulting in a more subtle luster.
+This makes them easy to maintain and suitable for hardwood surfaces as they effectively hide flaws.

 The Pros and Cons of Satin Polyurethane